ydkahin/ydkahin.github.io/content/posts/letterboxd-scraper-i.md

 of each film.

-We will also utilize Python's **concurrent processing** to significantly reduce the time it takes to scrap our data.
-Without it, scraping was frustratingly slow even for people with fewer than 200 entries in their logs.
+We will also utilize Python's **concurrent processing** to significantly reduce the time it takes to scrap our data by optimizing how we send our requests.
+Without it, scraping is frustratingly slow even when scraping users with fewer than 200 entries in their logs.
 For the HTML parsing and scraping, we will use the Python package [BeautifulSoup](https://pypi.org/project/beautifulsoup4/).

 You can find the Jupyter notebook for this post [here](https://github.com/ydkahin/jupyter-notebooks/blob/d370fa7e8d7a0800eabe6691d41b197f9a9c9e75/letterboxd_scraper_to_blog.ipynb).